Aurel Stein: Honours

 Stein received a number of honours during his career.
 In 1909, he was awarded the Founder's Medal by the Royal Geographical Society 'for his extensive explorations in Central Asia, and in particular his archaeological work'.
 In 1909, he was awarded the first Campbell Memorial Gold Medal by the Royal Asiatic Society of Bombay.
-He was awarded a number of other gold medals: the Gold Medal of the Société de Géographie in 1923; the Grande Médaille d’or of the Royal Asiatic Society of Great Britain and Ireland in 1932; and the Gold Medal of the Society of Antiquaries of London in 1935.
+He was awarded a number of other gold medals: the Gold Medal of the Société de Géographie in 1923; the Grande Médaille d'or of the Royal Asiatic Society of Great Britain and Ireland in 1932; and the Gold Medal of the Society of Antiquaries of London in 1935.
 In 1934, he was awarded the Huxley Memorial Medal of Royal Anthropological Institute of Great Britain and Ireland.

 In the 1910 King's Birthday Honours, he was appointed Companion of the Order of the Indian Empire (CIE) for his service as Inspector-General of Education and Archaeological Surveyor in the North-West Frontier Province.
 Two years later, in the 1912 Birthday Honours, he was promoted to Knight Commander of the Order of the Indian Empire (KCIE) for his service as Superintendent of the Archaeological Department, North-West Frontier Circle.

 He was made an honorary Doctor of Letters (DLitt) by the University of Oxford in 1909.
 He was made an honorary Doctor of Science (DSc) by the University of Cambridge in 1910.
 He was made an honorary Doctor of Laws (LLD) by the University of St Andrews in 1939.

 In 1919, Stein became a foreign member of the Royal Netherlands Academy of Arts and Sciences.
 In 1921, he was elected Fellow of the British Academy (FBA).
+He was elected an International Honorary Member of the American Academy of Arts and Sciences in 1930 and an International Member of the American Philosophical Society in 1939.

+In 1925 he became an Honorary member of the Explorers Club.